jemmings-git/pyrite_analysis/README.md

 Please refer to the **Supplementary materials** for the complete R package reference list.

-All figures were produced initially in R using the code in this repository, followed by aesthetic adjustments using a professional graphics software package.
+All figures were produced using the R code in this repository, followed by aesthetic adjustments using a professional graphics software package.

 ## to check prior to final publication
 - check stats.R is fully operational